Gua-tk/Linux-Auto-Customizer/DONE_IMPLEMENTATION.md

 - [x] parametrize generic install
 - [x] `functions_uninstall.sh`: create functions to respond to the different installationtypes
 - [x] repair cronjob of changebg
+- [x] restore codium ?
+With a user inherit and a path override
+- [x] `data_features.sh`: New function B which by default sources .bashrc and .profile.
+Using arguments can also update the font cache or other

 ###### Axel
 - [x] Delete / rearrange arguments of one letter